-4.522221 Special meetings of a committee may be convened by its chairperson or by a majority of its members at any time upon reasonable written or telephonic notice to its members.
+4.522221 Special meetings of a committee may be convened by its Chair or by a majority of its members at any time upon reasonable written or telephonic notice to its members.

-4.522222 The Chairperson of the Board with Board approval, unless prohibited by law, may require any and all presiding officers of county committees, including special committees, to convene their members for specific purposes upon reasonable notice.
-In case of failure to comply by, or absence of, the presiding officer, the Chairperson of the Board may call such meetings and serve temporarily as presiding officer.
+4.522222 The Chair of the Board with Board approval, unless prohibited by law, may require any and all presiding officers of county committees, including special committees, to convene their members for specific purposes upon reasonable notice.
+In case of failure to comply by, or absence of, the presiding officer, the Chair of the Board may call such meetings and serve temporarily as presiding officer.